kgsnipes/access-control/Readme.md

     - SHA3-256
     - SHA3-384
     - SHA3-512
 - Configurable Change logs for any and every change that is made on the data.
-Helps with better auditing.
+Helps with better auditing and change tracking.
-- Hierarchial usergroups.
+- Hierarchial usergroups to allow inheritance of permissions to the Users.
-- Easy integration with Spring Security.
-The API provides custom UserDetailsService and PasswordEncoder.
+- Easy integration with other Spring Applications as the API provides custom UserDetailsService and PasswordEncoder.
 - Simple Flat Data Structure for ease of customization and easy of portability.
 - Bulk import & export operations supported for all data models with CSV format.